City Guide to London, UK: Part 2 | Must See Attractions & City Cards

 We ran the numbers and knew that we would save over £60 each, or over 50% off the at the gate ticket price.
-Double it, and convert it to US dollars and that’s over $150 savings!
-Let that sink in for a moment, that’s $150 savings on ONLY five attractions.
-Just imagine how much we’ll save with the London Pass…
+Double it to include both of us and convert it to US dollars and that’s over $150 savings!

 Maddam Tussauds London was really fun.
 We got some great pictures with wax figures of well known celebrities.
 The artistry was spectacular, we found ourselves just staring at the wax faces!

 It was a beautiful cathedral as expected.
 The surprise was the views we got from climbing to the top of the dome.
-Read more in our post The Best Way to See the London Skyline.
+Read more in our post City Guide to London, UK: Part 1 | Best Skyline Views.